Hotels close.

 Know what requires advance booking, what's free, and what most people skip entirely.

 Eight hours, your own captain, the route shaped around what you want — Capri grottos, hidden coves, lunch at Da Adolfo or Lo Scoglio.
-Lucibello has been the established operator on the coast for almost eighty years.
+Lucibello has been the established operator on the coast since the 1940s, when founder Salvatore Lucibello bought his first two rowboats; three generations of the family now run the fleet.
 The single best thing you can do here.

 From Capri's Marina Piccola